parkerdavis1/agave-astro/src/content/blog/2025-02-gmail-narrow/index.md

 ## Go forth!

-With your new bookmarklet you can now read some emails with _ease_.
+With your new bookmarklet you can now read your emails with _ease_.